 Burke Lake is a 218-acre Department-owned public fishing lake in Fairfax County.
 The lake serves as the main attraction to Burke Lake Park, a 650-acre park operated by the Fairfax County Park Authority.
 Burke Lake offers excellent fishing and features largemouth bass, muskellunge, walleye, channel catfish, bluegill and black crappie.
 Anglers may also catch white perch, yellow perch, redear sunfish and an occasional blue catfish.

-All lake users are reminded that Burke Lake is a State-owned Public Fishing Lake and not a county park.
-Access at the DGIF road off Route 123 on the south (dam) end is exclusively for angler use.
+All lake users are reminded that Burke Lake is a state-owned Public Fishing Lake and not a county park.
+Access at the DWR road off Route 123 on the south (dam) end is exclusively for angler use.
 All other uses constitute trespass and will be prosecuted.
 Kayaks, unless used for fishing, are prohibited in Burke Lake from either access.

 Maps & Directions

 Burke Lake can be reached by taking I-95 to Woodbridge.
 Take Route 123 (Ox Road) north to the lake.
-The VDGIF boat ramp access road will be on the right.
+The DWR boat ramp access road will be on the right.
 Department signs are posted as to where you need to turn.
-Burke Lake Park is located off of Route 123, a short distance from the VDGIF access road and just before Burke Lake Road.
+Burke Lake Park is located off of Route 123, a short distance from the DWR access road and just before Burke Lake Road.
 Map

 Due to the combination of fishing pressure and abundant forage, largemouth bass are difficult to catch at Burke Lake as bass feed heavily upon schools of gizzard shad.
 Anglers should concentrate their efforts along the willow weed beds that line the banks of the cove across from the park boat ramp.
 Anglers are encouraged to try different techniques not normally used by average fishermen.
 The use of a different lure or retrieve may turn out to be what the bass are looking for.
 A good fish finder will allow you to find schools of shad and the bass feeding on them.
 Anglers should try a variety of shad/bait fish imitating lures such as crank baits (lip-less and diving) and soft plastic jerk baits as well.